Runic Games: Torchlight (2009)

 Runic Games' first product is Torchlight, a single-player action role-playing game published by Perfect World Entertainment, Inc. and Encore, Inc, and released for Windows on October 27, 2009.
 The fantasy-themed game is set in the fictional town of Torchlight and the expansive caverns and dungeons nearby, which adventurers explore to collect valuable loot and battle hordes of monsters.
 Following the initial digital distribution release, Encore, Inc published a Windows retail box version in January 2010, a port for Mac OS X was developed by World Domination Industries and released through Steam in May 2010, and it was released for the Xbox 360 via XBLA on March 9, 2011.
 The game was met with a generally positive critical reception, holding a Metacritic score of 83 based on 57 reviews.

 Torchlight II (2012)

 Runic Games announced Torchlight II, a sequel that features multiplayer co-op.
-The company decided to develop the sequel to "give [the players] what they're asking for" in terms of a multiplayer experience, while serving as an intermediate step toward their planned MMORPG.
+The company decided to develop the sequel to "give [the players] what they're asking for" in terms of a multiplayer experience, while serving as an intermediate step toward its planned MMORPG.
 Torchlight II was released on September 20, 2012.

-Though not listed anywhere in their marketing materials, Torchlight II requires a Runic Games account to play in Internet Multiplayer games.
+Though not listed anywhere in its marketing materials, Torchlight II requires a Runic Games account to play in Internet Multiplayer games.